rsperberg/essential-javascript-links/README.md

 [Help us turn this into a proper website!](https://github.com/ericelliott/essential-javascript-links/issues)

 This is a very exclusive collection of only must-have JavaScript links.
-I'm only listing my favorite links.
+I’m only listing my favorite links.
 Nothing else makes the cut.
-Feel free to suggest links if you think they're good enough to make this list.
+Feel free to suggest links if you think they’re good enough to make this list.
 The really curious should feel free to browse the comments to find other links.
-I can't guarantee the quality of links in the comments.
+I can’t guarantee the quality of links in the comments.

 ## Full Disclosure